r0llingclouds/bcc_demo_conocimiento/bcc_general_info_eng.md

 Cajamar Caja Rural's activities are designed for the needs and demands for financing, savings and investment of its partners and clients.
 It carries out all types of asset, liability and service operations, including retail banking through its network of branches, corporate banking, mortgage loans, telephone and online banking, financial operations with non-residents, management of funds and property, financial leasing, insurance and other secondary products to attract resources or client financing.

 The effectiveness of this commitment, along with adequate diversification, growth and expansion strategies, makes Cajamar Caja Rural an innovative, efficient and enterprising organisation applying a multichannel management model that combines state-of-the-art technology with customised service in all branches of the Cajamar Caja Rural banking network.

 ## Most relevant figures in terms of:
 ### Business:
-- Total assets: 60,132 Millons of euros
+- Total assets: 60,132 millions of euros
 - Customer resources under management: 52,565 Millons of euros
 - Performing loans to retail customers: 36,890 Millons of euros